SBP and FBR Rules for Pakistani Founders with US LLCs (2026)

 - $60,000/year (~PKR 16.7 million) is worldwide income

-- Standard non-salaried rates apply (IT export treatment is unlikely for physical product sales)
+- Standard non-salaried rates apply (IT export treatment is unlikely for physical products)

-- Foreign tax credit under Section 103 for any US tax paid (if PE exists and US tax is assessed)
+- Foreign tax credit under Section 103 for any US tax paid (if PE exists)

-- Cost of goods sold, FBA fees, and other deductible expenses reduce taxable income — but documentation of these expenses in a format acceptable to the FBR is the founder's responsibility
+- Cost of goods sold, FBA fees, and other deductible expenses reduce taxable income, but documenting them in a format FBR accepts is on you

-The PE risk: E-commerce founders with US inventory face a qualitatively different US tax exposure than service-based founders.
+The PE risk is real.
+E-commerce founders with US inventory face a qualitatively different US tax exposure than service-based founders.
 FBA inventory in US warehouses creates physical presence that purely digital businesses avoid.
-The treaty's PE article was not drafted with fulfillment centers in mind, but the physical inventory in US warehouses points toward PE status under most interpretations.
+The treaty's PE article was not drafted with fulfillment centers in mind, but physical inventory in US warehouses points toward PE status under most interpretations.

 FAQ